nathanael-brt/GETALP-internship/README.md

 ...
 <name_of_the_filen>.wav;SPEAKER_m;<name_of_the_filen>_SPEAKER_m_k;<start_timing>;<end_timing>;<duration>
 ```
-If you lanuch the pipeline this file is generated automatically else it needs to be stored into the directory *"PLSPP_WER/TimeInfo"*.
+If you launch the pipeline this file is generated automatically else it needs to be stored into the directory *"PLSPP_WER/TimeInfo"*.

 When executing the script it is possible to decide if it launches or not PSLPP, it then transfer all the necessary files into the right directories, sort the `timeInfo.csv` file into the `timeInfo_sorted.csv` file, then calls [PipeFormat4WER.py](#PipeFormat4WER), [TrueSegmentation.py](#TrueSegmentation) and [WER.py](#WER) on each file to compute the WER.